phoenixframework/phoenix/G_channels.md

 - Client Libraries

-Phoenix currently ships with it's own JavaScript client.
+Phoenix currently ships with its own JavaScript client.
 There is a Swift client under construction, and an Android client would be great if anyone finds that project exciting and would like to write one.

 #### A Quick Test Run
 Before we go in-depth into Channels, let's do a quick test to get a feeling for how this works.
 We'll broadcast a simple message to ourselves in iex on the topic `"rooms:demo"`.
 Let's shut down our application if it is already running by hitting `ctrl-c` twice in the iex session.
 Then let's run `$ iex -S mix phoenix.server` at the root of our application.